Dawson City: Climate

-Dawson City has a subarctic climate (Köppen climate classification: Dsc), with significantly higher continentality (greater temperature swings) than the territory capital of Whitehorse.
-Despite this classification, most precipitation actually occurs during summer and July is the wettest month.
-However, April, one of the six warmer months is sufficiently drier than October and November.
-Hence the letter 's' is used instead of 'f' (as in Dfc).
+Dawson City has a subarctic climate (Köppen climate classification: Dfc), with significantly higher continentality (greater temperature swings) than the territorial capital of Whitehorse.

 The average temperature in July is 15.9 C and in January is -25.7 C. The highest temperature ever recorded is 35.0 C on 9 July 1899 and 18 June 1950.
 The lowest temperature ever recorded is -58.3 C on 3 February 1947.
 It experiences a wide range of temperatures surpassing 30 C in most summers and dropping below -40 C in winter.
 In the very cold month of December 1917, the temperature did not rise above -37.2 C and it averaged -46.3 C.

 The community is at an elevation of 320 m and the average rainfall in July is 53.3 mm and the average snowfall in January is 28.4 cm.
 Dawson has an average total annual snowfall of 161.9 cm and averages 77 frost free days per year.
 The town is built on a layer of frozen earth, which may pose a threat to the town's infrastructure in the future if the permafrost melts.